BreakellrZ/trader_base/README.md

 - Offer users the ability to learn from my analysis
 - Allow users to view my Journal entries in a clear and easy to read way
 - Allow users to ask questions via a comment section
+- Get users to use the  Traders checklist to help them organize their trades with a list of things that should happen on the charts before they enter a trade.

 ### **3.1.4 Epics**